codecov/codecov-javascript-bundler-plugins/README.md

 # Codecov Bundler Plugins

 > [!WARNING]
-> These plugins are currently in alpha and are subject to change.
+> These plugins are currently in beta and are subject to change.

 Codecov plugins for various JavaScript bundlers.
 Currently supporting Rollup, Vite, Webpack 5.